 ©2006 Touchstone Pictures

-27 September 2006, Director Mel Gibson is fueling new controversy with "work in progress" previews of his Mayan epic, Apocalypto, to native American audiences and a Texas film fest.
-Disney's Touchstone Pictures has set December 8 for the movie's US premiere.
+27 September 2006: Director Mel Gibson fueled new controversy with "work in progress" previews of his Mayan epic, Apocalypto, to native American audiences and a Texas film fest.
 See the Apocalypto page in our section on archaeoastronomy in dramatic cinema.

 What the experts were able to ascertain from their brief encounter with Kennewick is that he did not look like a Native American.
 In fact, Berryman says Kennewick's facial features are most similar to those of a Japanese group called the Ainu, who have a different physical makeup and cultural background from the ethnic Japanese.

 Some of Ainu's facial features appear European.
 Their eyes may lack the Asian almond-shaped appearance, and their hair may be light and curly in color.
 However, this does not mean that Kennewick Man necessarily was European in origin.
 His features more closely resemble those of the natives of the Pacific Rim than those of Native Americans.